deviscoding/mac-update/README.md

 ### Summary Command
 The most useful command is `summary`, which will output a count of total, recommended, restart required, and shutdown required updates, as well as the following additional information that is useful when determining if updates can and should be run.

  - Console Username
- - Is T2 Security Chip Present?
  - Is Secure Boot Enabled?
  - Is System on Battery Power?
+ - Remaining Battery Percentage
+ - Remaining Battery Minutes
  - Is Screen Sleep Prevented?
  - Is Encryption in Progress?
  - How much disk space is free?